 Advice when facing financial difficulties, as well as helping you find your local foodbank for an emergency food parcel.

-There is also a range of helpful resources and guidance on City Hall’s Hub if you’re feeling anxious or stressed about work, housing or personal difficulties.
+There is also a range of helpful resources and guidance on City Hall’s Help with the cost of living hub if you’re feeling anxious or stressed about work, housing or personal difficulties.

 These helplines are free and confidential: